-Read these tips to see how buying your travel money online compares to buying it in person:
+Read these tips to see how buying currency online versus in person differs:

 How to Buy Currency Online and Collect In Person: